“Comedy is acting out optimism.”

 But Lawrence had mysteriously disappeared when William was only three.
 This had confounded and angered William at the time, who couldn’t understand why his father was no longer around.
 Whenever he asked his mother about it, however, she would fly into a rage and tell him to go to his room, so William eventually decided not to bother her about it anymore.
 The mystery of his father’s disappearance continued to fester in the depths of William’s psyche, however, and he decided that he would find out, one way or another, why his father had suddenly left without any explanation.

-Unlike his distracted mother and his missing father, Adam found William’s company to be completely captivating.
+Unlike his distracted mother, Adam found William’s company to be completely captivating.
 Adam followed William wherever he went, and he never tired of hearing William’s jokes and stories.
 William discovered that he could use Adam as a sounding board when he was developing his comedy routines.
 Some days William would declare that they were Batman and Robin, other days The Lone Ranger and Tonto (William thought it a great joke to have Adam be a horse).
 Occasionally William would even suggest Bonnie and Clyde (it was even funnier to have Adam be a girl).
 William was so happy to have found himself a willing sidekick and an enthusiastic partner-in-crime.